Things to do in Herat, Afghanistan

 The mosque is open daily from morning to evening.
 However, visitors better avoid going during the five daily prayers announced by the muezzin with Azan.
 Depending on the season, the first can be between 4 and 5.30 am, the second between noon and 1.30 pm, the third between 3 to 4 pm, the fourth between 5.30 to 7 pm and the fifth, and longest, between 8 to 10 pm.

-If you are out of the mosque before noon, you can visit the antiques shops right in front of the northern gate of the mosque and see some beautiful stones and traditional jewelry.
+If you are out of the mosque before noon, you can visit the antique shops right in front of the northern gate of the mosque and see some beautiful stones and traditional jewelry.
 You can even spoil yourself with a full set of Afghan lapis lazuli stones of the finest quality that would cost around 3 USD per gram.
 Note: I recommend only the stones cut, not the ones already done in the silver metals.

 If it’s lunch time, walk north of the mosque for around one kilometer (quite safe, even though avoid displaying expensive camera gear) to Chowk Golha intersection, around which there are a few restaurants where you can enjoy some Herati dishes such as Kichiri, Qaboli or Kebab.
 After lunch, do order a thermos of green tea and relax on the sofa/table the Afghan way before resuming your journey.